alineestkyr/Artifact-Travalogues-/README.md

 # Artifact-Travalogues-
-Aims to document the movement of museum artifacts throughout time.
-Allows us to reflect on power, ownership and history.
+Documents the movement of museum artifacts throughout time.

+## Aims of the Project
+To reflect on power, ownership and history.